 You must stick to these regulations to achieve effective compliance.
 However, it’s important to study the individual rules of each program.
 It will boost your compliance.

 Pharmacy compliance isn’t an easy task.
-It requires efforts and adhering to strict rules.
+It requires effort and adhering to strict rules.
 The above information will help you tackle pharmacy compliance effectively.